Origin

 From the Himalayas to Fortune 500 AI

-Saad Bin Shafiq grew up in a 70-person village in the Himalayas of northern Pakistan.
-There was no electricity.
-At age 12, he got his hands on a C# textbook and started learning to code the only way he could — writing programs on paper by candlelight, memorizing syntax line by line before he ever touched a computer.
+I grew up in a 70-person village in the Himalayas of northern Pakistan.
+There was no electricity, no running water, no internet.
+At age 12, I got my hands on a C# textbook and started learning to code the only way I could — writing programs on paper by candlelight, memorizing syntax line by line before I ever touched a computer.

-Years later, when he finally entered the job market, he applied to 700 positions.
-He received 699 rejections.
-Automated screening systems filtered him out — not for lack of skill, but because his background didn't fit their pattern matching.
-He didn't have the right school name, the right internship pedigree, or the right keywords on his resume.
+Years later, when I entered the job market, I applied to 700 positions.
+I received 699 rejections.
+Automated screening systems filtered me out — not for lack of skill, but because my background didn't fit their pattern matching.
+I didn't have the right school name, the right internship pedigree, or the right keywords on my resume.

 That experience became the foundation for NODES.
-If the systems were wrong about him, how many other capable people were companies losing?
-In October 2023, Saad founded NODES to build what hiring software should have been from the start — infrastructure that predicts who will actually succeed, not who looks like they should on paper.
+If the systems were wrong about me, how many other capable people were companies losing?
+In October 2023, I founded NODES to build what hiring software should have been from the start — infrastructure that predicts who will actually succeed, not who looks like they should on paper.

 The Company